othman4dev/JSSv2.0/README.md

 ## Event Handling Functionality

-We're developing functionality for streamlined addition of complex event handlers to elements, potentially controlling other elements:
+We are developing functionality for streamlined addition of complex event handlers:

 ```css
 function event((#id6):click) {